W. Harry Davis: Mayoral run

 The city of Minneapolis was comparatively progressive but racial segregation was the norm in the United States.
 The country saw racial violence and clashes with police sometimes called militant following the assassination of Martin Luther King Jr. in 1968.
 Part of an effort to build peace, Davis agreed to run for mayor in 1971 against the incumbent and independent Charles Stenvig, former head of the Minneapolis police federation, whom Davis later called his friend.
 Soon endorsed by the Democratic-Farmer-Labor Party, Davis ran as the city's first African-American mayoral candidate supported by a major political party.

 When integration or desegregation began in the 1960s, black families sometimes experienced frightening persecution in Minneapolis by individuals and groups behaving like the latter-day Ku Klux Klan in southern cities.
 These forces were still present in the city in 1971.
 The Davis family received daily threats to their safety during the campaign.
 The FBI brought them guard dogs and the police department had to station guards at their home.
 White politicians, Donald M. Fraser, Hubert Humphrey and Walter Mondale sometimes accompanied Davis.
 As expected, Stenvig won reelection.
 Davis won the admiration of many.

 Among large cities in the United States who had African-American mayors about this time, Cleveland elected Carl Stokes in 1967, and Newark, New Jersey, elected Kenneth Gibson in 1970.
 In 1973, Thomas Bradley and Maynard H. Jackson won in Los Angeles and Atlanta.
 Minneapolis did not elect a black mayor for twenty more years.
 Sharon Sayles Belton, who saw Davis's concession speech in 1971, assumed office in 1994 and served through 2001.

 Star Tribune

-Throughout his career, Davis was known to the Minneapolis newspapers who covered Golden Gloves regularly and it was in the news publishing industry that he became the city's first prominent black business executive who large numbers of the white population recognized.
-Earlier Davis was a production foreman and later employee services manager for Onan Corporation and the founding chief executive of the Urban Coalition.
+Davis was a production foreman and later employee services manager for Onan Corporation and the founding chief executive of the Urban Coalition.
 He started at what is now the Star Tribune newspaper in 1973.
 Davis became assistant vice president in public affairs and assistant vice president in employee services.
 When he retired in 1987 he was vice president of the paper's parent company, Cowles Media.
 The Star Tribune became part of McClatchy who sold it to Avista in 2006.